BobGneu/Flathead/Readme.md

 Basic Installation & Configuration
 ==================================

-1. Clone the project into your plugins directory.
+1. Clone the project into your Plugins directory.

+  1. Download ThirdParty.zip and unzip it into the Plugins directory.

 2. Add this Flathead to the PrivateDependencyModuleNames list.

     ```csharp